 If you’re new to freelance writing, Earn More Writing by our friend Holly Johnson is an excellent resource.
 Johnson earns six figures per year as a freelance writer.
 She offers a free workshop where she shares tips on starting a business.

-In the course, Johnson will teach you how to find gigs that pay you what you’re worth without having to search job boards.
+In the course, Johnson will teach you how to find gigs that pay you what you’re worth without having to use job search websites.
 As a bonus, if you sign up for the course, you get access to a closed Facebook group of other writers.

 Read our guide on ways to get paid to write to learn more.